goncalo-oliveira/faunasharp/README.md

 dotnet add package FaunaDB.MinimalClient --prerelease
 ```

-To use the client, you need to create a `FaunaClient` instance and pass it an `HttpClient` instance.
+To use the client, you need to create a `FaunaClient` instance and pass it an `HttpClient`.
 The `HttpClient` instance should have the `Authorization` header pre-populated in the default headers, with your FaunaDB API key.

 If you're using dependency injection, it's recommended to build the `HttpClient` instances using the `IHttpClientFactory` interface.